cozykitten/effective-umbrella/installation.md

         1. there might also be a ~500mb Recovery partition
         2. however there **should not** be any further primary partitions, that would indicate that there is more than one Volume on this drive (the C: or D: ...etc drive you see in File Explorer), in that case hit ``ctrl + c`` to cancel and don't continue.

-    6. After confirming that this is indeed the drive you want to wipe and install windows on, the script will do its thing, it'll take about 1 minute
+    6. After confirming that this is indeed the drive you want to wipe and install windows on, the script will do its thing, it'll take about 1 minute.
     7. It will reboot.
 If you didn't choose your old windows drive for windows 11 you need to hold down F8 again and select your new Windows drive from the list, only for this first boot though.

 3. Windows OOBE and Audit